hcchengithub/Toy-Video-QA-problem-on-Keras/README.md

 #### Method 2, run .py
 This command line:

-    jupyter nbconvert \"experimenting the source code.ipynb\"  --to script
+    jupyter nbconvert "experimenting the source code.ipynb"  --to script

 converts the jupyter notebook into a .py normal python script file so you can run it then.